Intermediate Algebra Workshop (ARC 35)

 - Business Economics majors

-Fall priority will run until August 31, 2020 at 4pm.
+Fall priority will run until September 14, 2020.
 Once the priority period is over, all remaining seats will be open to all incoming freshmen.
 Students with any other class standing must get approval and clearance to take the workshop from your academic advisor.

 (Note: if you were redirected to this page from the summer registration form, it is because you are not in the priority group.
 Please see the dates above for when you will have a chance to register.)